waggle-sensor/summer2024/khan/README.md

 - Stabilized and established blog workload and scheduling.
 - Continued to test TroL and integration with current dense captioning models.
-- Continued to flesh out demonstration.
+- Continued to flesh out demonstration and model testing.
 - Organized GitHub and Google Drive materials.

 ## June 24th (Week 4)